James Franco – Used to be addicted

 Also in 2014, he was charged with disorderly conduct and criminal trespass at New York’s Studio 54 theatre, and afterwards voluntarily began seeking outpatient treatment for alcoholism.
 In 2017, he was arrested in Savannah, Georgia, for public drunkenness, disorderly conduct and obstruction, after which he was ordered to attend anger management counselling.
 So he has problems.

 Worse, in 2013 he was accused of plagiarism in his Internet short film, Howard Cantour.com.
 He later removed the film, saying that he did not intend to copy the original work of author Daniel Clowes, but was instead “inspired” by him and “got lost in the creative process.”
 Thereafter, LaBeouf’s other work also came under scrutiny, with accusations that his comic books, Let’s Fucking Party and Stale N Mate, had been plagiarized respectively from Benoît Duteurtre’s The Little Girl and the Cigarette and Charles Bukowski’s poem Assault.
 LaBeouf later apologized for the plagiarism on Twitter.
 Critics have taken Let’s Fucking Party very seriously, writing about the book’s “expressive abbreviation”, “brutal directness” and the “elegant use of emptiness”.
 Yaaarrgh!!
 That’s fake critique, if you ask me.
-On his self-publishing site, thecampaignbook.com, he writes;
+On his self-publishing site, thecampaignbook.com (now no longer active), he wrote;

 “Each project comes from my own tastes and relationships, and are rooted in what I believe in.
 Since it’s just me running this thing, you’re pretty much seeing me through those books and this site.”